CrackCodWasTaken/ORPi-wiring/README.md

 does work with raspberry pi librarys for tools requiring such a wiring library since this ones VERY basic and only designed to export, change state, unexport a pin

 ill add reading a certain pin in a bit.

+how to use:

+simply download the file and include it in your project.